Barracuda10/NetDisconnector/README.md

 Download here...

 No need extra setting file
-Just run the .exe file
+Run the .exe file
 Select target network adapter name
-Press hotkey it will disconnect immediately
+Press hotkey it can disconnect immediately
 The default hotkey is set to PAUSE key